-It’s 2019 and by now, everyone has heard about the undeniable power of storytelling as a way to get ideas heard.
+It’s 2019 and by now, everyone has heard about the undeniable power of business storytelling as a way to get ideas heard.
 Beyond helping you humanize and organize your thoughts, storytelling also impacts the way you are perceived at work.
 So, if you are serious about learning the most powerful way to quickly hook attention, spur people to action, and advance your career...this is it.

 1. Boosts your executive presence.
 Not everyone naturally knows how to “own the room”, navigate difficult questions, and come across authentically during a presentation.
 By incorporating a story framework, you immediately ground your ideas in a cohesive thought process and benefit from a seamless way to advance the storyline.
-This ultimately helps you stay on track (ie. avoid tangents) and the command the room.
+This ultimately helps you stay on track (ie. avoid tangents) and command the room.

 2. Makes it easy to address varied audiences.
 Rarely is your audience totally homogenous.
 People you present to often serve different functions, at different levels, and have different needs.
 By incorporating storytelling techniques, you can “flex” your narrative to multiple audience’s care-abouts…and look like a superstar for being mindful of various points of view.

 3. Elevates the meaning of your data.
 We all love data that validates our ideas…but data alone doesn’t tell the full story.
 Story structure forces us to isolate our key insights and serve up the right data at the right time, increasing the odds of your audience quickly buying into your ideas.